wubia-one/Dotfiles/README.md

 [![License](https://img.shields.io/badge/license-MIT-green.svg)](LICENSE)

 ## Usage
-- clone this repo
+- Clone this repo.
-- put the config and image into `~/.config/neofetch` (remeber to change the config or rename the image if you use a diffrent one)
+- Put the config and image into `~/.config/neofetch` (remeber to change the config or rename the image if you use a diffrent one).

 ## Features